We all have a story to tell...

 What have you been working on recently?

-I’ve been with Otto Simon for nearly 2 years now, allot of my time has been working on Industrial Fuel Switching projects, so working with Clients who are looking to switch from natural gas to hydrogen and looking at trials in switching and seeing how their processes work when firing on hydrogen rather than natural gas.
+I’ve been with Otto Simon for nearly 2 years now, most of my time has been working on Industrial Fuel Switching projects, working with clients who are looking to switch from natural gas to hydrogen.
+We have been supporting trials for them to see how their processes work when firing on hydrogen rather than natural gas.

 Which project are you particularly proud of?